Glossary

 Deterministic matching

-Matching based on exact equality of one or more shared identifiers — same SSN, same email, same tax ID.
+Matching based on exact equality of one or more shared identifiers (same SSN, same email, same tax ID).
+Fast and explainable; brittle when identifiers are missing.

 E